 Reinsurance ceded does not relieve Atlas of its ultimate liability to its insureds in the event that any reinsurer is unable to meet their obligations under its reinsurance contracts.
 Therefore, Atlas enters into reinsurance contracts with only those reinsurers deemed to have sufficient financial resources to provide the requested coverage.
 Reinsurance treaties are generally subject to cancellation by the reinsurers or Atlas on the anniversary date and are subject to renegotiation annually.
 Atlas regularly evaluates the financial condition of its reinsurers and monitors the concentrations of credit risk to minimize its exposure to significant claims as a result of the insolvency of a reinsurer.
 Atlas believes that the amounts it has recorded as reinsurance recoverables are appropriately established.
 Estimating amounts of reinsurance recoverables, however, is subject to various uncertainties, and the amounts ultimately recoverable may vary from amounts currently recorded.
-Atlas had \$57.3 million recoverable from third party reinsurers (exclusive of amounts prepaid) as of June 30, 2018 as compared to \$61.4 million as of December 31, 2017.
-The decrease in the amount recoverable from third party reinsurers resulted from a decrease in ceded incurred but not reported ("IBNR") reserves offset by an increase in ceded case reserves and the timing of the collection of amounts recoverable on paid claims.
+Atlas had \$64.7 million recoverable from third party reinsurers (exclusive of amounts prepaid) as of September 30, 2018 as compared to \$61.4 million as of December 31, 2017.
+The increase in the amount recoverable from third party reinsurers resulted from an increase in ceded case reserves and the timing of the collection of amounts recoverable on paid claims.